onefrankguy/frankmitchell.org/posts/the-quick-easy-way-to-version-chef-roles.md

 A few less lines of JSON.
 But look back at the [the documentation on managing roles][role] you'll find this warning:

-> "The canonical source of a role’s data is stored on the Chef server, which
+> "The canonical source of a role's data is stored on the Chef server, which
 > means that keeping role data in version source control can be challenging."

 Cookbooks have no such limitations.
-Because they can be explicitly versioned and frozen when promoted between environments, their source of truth is always what's in source control.
+Because they can have explicit versions and be frozen when promoted between environments, their source of truth is always what's in source control.

 More importantly, you've now mapped your own mental model of how attribute